Managing Director - Dispute Resolution Team Leader | Whangarei

 Wayne is a highly accomplished client advocate, with over 20 years' experience in the law.
 He leads the firm, as Managing Director, and also heads WRMK’s litigation team.

-Wayne is one of the managing directors of WRMK Lawyers, with over 20 years' experience providing legal services to clients.
-He leads the firm's litigation team and looks after the legal affairs of a broad range of private and commercial clients.
-He also practices criminal law.
-Wayne has particular expertise in the following areas:
+Wayne has many years’ experience in general civil litigation and looking after the legal affairs of a broad range of private and commercial clients.
+He also has particular expertise in resource management disputes.

 Contact Wayne McKean

 Wayne McKean's Specialist Services